Jawaharlal Nehru University: 1981 46 days lockdown

-JNU was shutdown for 46 days by Indian government in 1981 after violence by student unions linked to communist parties.
+JNU was shut down for 46 days by Indian government in 1981 after violence by student unions linked to communist parties.

 2000 Army Officers Scuffle

 In April 2000, two army officers who disturbed an Indo-Pak mushaira at the JNU campus were beaten up by agitated students.
 The officers were angered by anti-war poems recited by two Pakistani poets and disrupted the muśāirā.
-They were enraged at the recited lines of a poem by Urdu poetess, Fahmida Riaz tuma bhī bilkula hama jaise nikale ("It turned out you were just like us") and interpreted the lines as a criticism of India.
+They were enraged at the recited lines of a poem by Urdu poet Fahmida Riaz tuma bhī bilkula hama jaise nikale ("It turned out you were just like us") and interpreted the lines as a criticism of India.
 One of them started to shout anti-Pakistan slogans.
 When the audience asked for silence.
 They were overpowered by security and then beaten by students, though not seriously injured.
 The Indian Army denied the charges and it was reported that the two army officers were admitted in hospitals.
 A retired judge was appointed to probe the accusation.

 2019 protest and 2020 attack

 On 13 November 2019, the JNU administration raised the fees of the university.
 Since 28 October 2019, some students of JNU had been protesting against the fee hike.
 As a part of this protest, students boycotted the final semester examinations.
 After protests, the university partially rolled back by reducing fees only for students from families with extreme poverty (BPL category) who do not avail any scholarship.
 The move did not convince the students as there was no rollback in the fee hike for non-BPL category students neither for BPL students availing a scholarship.
 To press the administration for a complete rollback of the increase in fees, JNUSU had continued the protests.
 The semester registration with the revised fee was started by 1 January.

-On 5 Jan 2020, a group of masked vandals entered the campus, destroyed property and beat up several people.
+On 5 January 2020, a group of masked vandals entered the campus, destroyed property and beat up several people.
 This included students and professors.
 This drew widespread condemnation from the public, with opposition parties, Bollywood celebrities and human rights activists expressing their concerns.

 2022 Resistance to ban on non-veg food

 In April 2022, a group of students from ABVP attacked the canteen staff and students on serving non-vegetarian food.
 A clash between students in resistance to the efforts of ABVP to ban non-veg and several students were injured.
-Delhi police registered an FIR against unidentified ABVP students.Netizen commented this as denial of freedom and a continuation of attack against Muslims in India.
+Delhi police registered an FIR against unidentified ABVP students.
+Netizens commented this as denial of freedom of choice.